The NeverEnding Story (film): Blu-ray

-The first Blu-ray release was a region-free Dutch edition on 24 March 2007.
+The first Blu-ray release is a region-free Dutch edition on 24 March 2007.

 Warner released a region-A Blu-ray edition of the film in March 2010.
 The disc includes a lossless DTS-HD Master Audio 5.1 surround track, which marks the first time a 5.1 surround track has been included in a US home-video version of the film.
 No special features or theatrical trailer are included.

-Recent German releases feature the original Klaus Doldinger soundtrack with the original English audio track.
+German releases feature the original Klaus Doldinger soundtrack with the original English audio track.

 An 30th Anniversary Edition Blu-ray was released in October 2014, which duplicates the DTS surround track of its predecessor.
 Originally described as a "newly" remastered version of the film, Warner released a statement indicating that "the only remastered version is The NeverEnding Story II", while not elaborating further on this current US release.
 The 30th Anniversary Edition contains the original theatrical trailer, a commentary track by director Wolfgang Petersen, documentaries and interviews from both 1984 and 2014, and a German-language/English-subtitled feature detailing the digital restoration process of the film.

+4K Ultra HD Blu-ray

+A 4K version of the German international cut of the film was released in Germany in July 2021.
+A 40th anniversary 5-disc deluxe edition with the original US theatrical version restored from the original negative, the extended German version, and new special features including the feature-length "Life After Neverending Story" documentary (housed in a replica of the book from the film along with replicas of original promotional material) was released in Australia in December 2024 by the home media company Via Vision Entertainment, via its sublabel Imprint.